entercloudsuite/entercloudsuite.github.io/_posts/2017-05-15-how-to-migrate-vm-from-VMware-to-ECS.markdown

 ## Steps
 1. Before exporting the image, make sure the network settings of your VM are set to automatically get a dynamic address from DHCP and then install the cloudinit agent on the guest OS.<br>
   - on Ubuntu 16 install it with `apt install cloud-init`
-  - on Windows install the stable version of VirtIO drivers [https://fedorapeople.org/groups/virt/virtio-win/direct-downloads/stable-virtio/virtio-win.iso](`virtio-win iso`), install [https://cloudbase.it/cloudbase-init/](`cloudbase-init`) and remove the `sysprep` flag during the installation, in order to avoid re-initializing your VM on the first boot<br>
+  - on Windows install the stable version of VirtIO drivers [`virtio-win iso`](https://fedorapeople.org/groups/virt/virtio-win/direct-downloads/stable-virtio/virtio-win.iso), install [`cloudbase-init`](https://cloudbase.it/cloudbase-init/) and remove the `sysprep` flag during the installation, in order to avoid re-initializing your VM on the first boot<br>
 Now you can export your VM from VMware into `.ova` format.<br>
 <br>
 2. Extract the contents of the `.ova` file, using the Linux command line: